-Thinking of visiting Universal Studios Orlando over Thanksgiving?
-Many people travel across state lines to visit family and friends over the holiday period and choose to visit theme parks such as Universal Studios in Orlando during this time.
-However, that might not always be a good idea.
+Many people travel across state lines to visit family and friends over the Thanksgiving period and choose to visit theme parks such as Universal Studios in Orlando during this time.
+However, this might not always be a good idea.

-Thanksgiving is the busiest time to visit Universal Studios Orlando, second only to Christmas and New Years.
-The park usually reaches capacity at around 11am on Thanksgiving, as a result, wait times for popular rides are often 2 hours or more.
+Thanksgiving is the busiest time to visit Universal Studios Orlando, second only to Christmas and New Year.
+The park usually reaches capacity at around 11am on Thanksgiving and occasionally hits capacity on the days before and after too.
+As a result, wait times for popular rides are often 2 hours or more.

 Table of Contents

 - Is Universal Studios Orlando Open On Thanksgiving?

 - Universal’s Thanksgiving Special Attractions & Decorations